CluelessBiker/project1-la-lucha/README.md

 ## Deployment
 The repository was created on Github using the C.I. template.
 It was then pushed to Gitpod, where the initial layout was formed.
 Spent a very long time frustrated wondering why my changes were not taking effect, and then realised that I had not linked my style.css to my index.html.
+Next I worked on placing the hero image.
+I found that whilst I could easily set the dimensions of the container, I could not adjust the size of the photo within that container, & as a result, it was overly zoomed in.
+I removed the image from the style sheet, & added it to the html file instead.
+This assisted in fixing the size of the image, however it created a new problem in the styling, as the 'margin:0 auto;' was no longer centering the image.
+This was fixed by creating a 'margin-left:5%;'.
+For now, there are scaling issues which will need to be addressed with the media queries, or possibly better style rules.

 ## Credits